 Data is not static, stored once and for all in your systems.
 Many things can alter your data from the very first day it is created in your system and throughout its lifecycle.
 It can be transferred to other systems, altered and updated multiple times.

 Organizations typically use several management systems (ERP, CRM, SCM, etc.).
 Things such as human interactions, data transfers, software viruses or compromised hardware can compromise your data’s integrity.
 This is where maintaining data integrity can become a tricky task.

 In my job, I am accustomed to providing data integration solutions to organizations.
 I am also used to discussing data quality and data integrity in great details with various companies.
 Most of my customers know that it is crucial to improve data integrity.

-I believe that data integrity should be at the top of your mind at every stage of your data lifecycle: from the design and implementation phase of your systems.
+Data integrity should be at the top of your mind at every stage of your data lifecycle.
+From the design and implementation phase of your systems.
 Data integrity also ensures recoverability and searchability, traceability and connectivity.
 Protecting the validity and accuracy of data also increases the stability and performance of your systems.

 How do you secure data integrity?